Links on Android Authority may earn us a commission. Learn more.

 Who is Apple Fitness Plus best for?

 - Beginners: Fesh to fitness, beginners are looking for classes that cover proper technique before ramping up.
-These users will benefit from the app’s user-friendly interface, introductory courses, and motivational energy.
+These individuals will benefit from the app’s user-friendly interface, introductory courses, and motivational energy.

 - Busy bees: Convenience is key for users with packed schedules and endless to-do lists.
 Apple Fitness Plus helps users save time by cutting out commutes to the gym.
 It also saves you from working around preset class times.